AutoPas/AutoPas/README.md

    ```

 ### Debugging Tests
-Many IDEs (e.g., CLion) have integrated support for googletest and you can debug the tests directly within the IDE.
+Many IDEs (e.g., CLion) have integrated support for googletest, and you can debug the tests directly within the IDE.

 If you prefer `gdb`:
 1. Find out the command to start your desired test with `-N` aka. `--show-only`: